 He’s also a lover of those quirky, humorous travelogues that meander comically from one minor adventure to the next.
 So writing about a long-distance cycling trip across Europe from southern England to southern Italy seemed the natural thing for him to do once his small-time odyssey was over.
 The result was ‘Crossing Europe on a Bike Called Reggie‘.

 In 2013, he embarked upon a second trip from Greece to Portugal following the Mediterranean coast; ‘Along The Med on a Bike Called Reggie‘ was published in 2014.

 A third trip was completed in 2015 from the southern tip of Spain to the northernmost point of Norway.
-The book, ‘Spain to Norway on a Bike Called Reggie’, will be published by Summersdale in spring 2017.
+The book, ‘Spain to Norway on a Bike Called Reggie‘, was published by Summersdale in spring 2017.

 Andrew has now returned to his northern roots and lives in the beautiful Calder Valley of West Yorkshire, the area where he was born and brought up.
 He currently mixes teaching with writing and, of course, dreaming of the next long journey.

 The author as a cyclist, in his own words:

 “I can never really remember not being a cyclist although it is only in the last few years that I have called myself one.
 There has to be an element of commitment to using a bike over other means of transport to seem eligible to use the title.
 I certainly do that now and have done, off and on, for the last thirty years.
 I have never really been a motorist.
 I have owned three cars, all during my 30s, and, hand on heart, I don’t miss them.
 Occasionally there is something that I could do more easily or quicker or in greater comfort if I did own a car again, but nothing that actually merits the expense of having a machine with four wheels sat outside on the road not being used for much of its working life.